Content Regulation / Censorship, Gender Expression, Indecency / Obscenity

 Global Freedom of Expression is an academic initiative and therefore, we encourage you to share and republish excerpts of our content so long as they are not used for commercial purposes and you respect the following policy:

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

 There is a Spanish language version of this case available.
 View Spanish version

 The European Court of Human Rights held that the confiscation of a book deemed to be obscene did not violate the right to freedom of expression.
 Richard Handyside purchased the British rights to a book that aimed to educate teenage readers about sex (including subsections on issues such as masturbation, pornography, homosexuality, abortion, etc) and was convicted of possessing obscene publications for gain under the Obscene Publications Act.
-The Court concluded that the Act’s intent to protect minors, as well as its measured and precise application, met the qualifications for a restriction on free speech that was “necessary in a democratic society.”
+The Court concluded that the Act’s intent to protect minors, as well as its measured and precise application, met the qualifications for a restriction on free speech within a State’s margin of appreciation to determine what was “necessary in a democratic society.”

 This was one of the first freedom of expression cases considered by the Court, and it set a strong standard for the examination of these cases which is applied up until the present day.
 In particular, it established the principle that “freedom of expression…is applicable not only to ‘information’ or ‘ideas’ that are favourably received or regarded as inoffensive or as a matter of indifference, but also to those that offend, shock or disturb the State or any sector of the population.”